mmtaee/ocserv-users-management/README.md

 ```

 ## migrate accounts from old panel to new panel:

 ```

+--free-traffic: migrate users with free usage traffic
+--old-path: Path to the old SQLite database

 in os
 1- rename db.sqlite3 to db-old.sqlite3
     >>> mv db.sqlite3 db-old.sqlite3